A5308Y/Methodoly/README.md

 # Running the app

 Compile the app with `elm-make Main.elm --output main.js`.
-There is no hotloading yet.
 Then run elm-reactor and open `index.html`.
+Alternatively you can install elm-live via npm (`npm install -g elm-live`) and run `elm-live Main.elm --open -- --output=main.js` for hot reloading.
 No need to run a backend server yet.
 The app uses a simple json storage.
 For now it's http://myjson.com/api (https://github.com/lramoth/myjson), but it could be our own Server.

 # Contributing